 4: SS can readily be distinguished from NMS on clinical grounds and on the basis of medication history.

-This so-called ‘meta-analysis’ audaciously claims to contradict much of what has become established through the various fields of experimental pharmacology, animal models, in vitro receptor assays, in silico computer modelling, drug interaction data, and detailed prospective studies in clinical toxicology).
+This so-called ‘meta-analysis’ audaciously claims to contradict much of what has become established through many fields of science: experimental pharmacology, animal models, in vitro receptor assays, in silico computer modelling, drug side effect data, drug interaction data, and drug overdose data (detailed prospective studies in clinical toxicology).
 These studies have all been undertaken over the last fifty years, and they all point in the same direction and support the explanatory model (theory) of the spectrum concept serotonin toxicity.

-Werneke et al. make various key errors in both their reporting and understanding of the ‘Hunter’ research data (this research group have published a number of papers not cited, and presumably not read, by Werneke).
-These errors invalidate their criticisms.
-I will start with these examples:
+Werneke et al. make various key errors in both their reporting and understanding of the Hunter research data — this research group have published a number of papers not cited, and presumably not read, by Werneke.

 ‘Yet, the purported HC superiority is based on one study only.’